Academic Catalog

 Community Organizing

-Special Topics in Hispanic Literature and Film (not more than one)
+Special Topics in Latin American/Latinx Culture and Society (not more than one)

 With the approval of the Cross-Cultural & Social Justice minor coordinator, students may obtain credits for taking other classes offered across campus, provided these classes relate to issues of cross-cultural & social justice studies.